Why You Understand Spanish But Can’t Speak It

 The real problem isn’t what you know.
 It’s what you haven’t practiced: producing speech automatically.

-Think of it like driving.
-When you learned to drive, you consciously thought about every action, checking mirrors, adjusting speed, signaling.
+Think of driving.
+When you started, you thought about every action.
+Mirrors, speed, signals.
 Now it happens without thought.
-Language production works the same way, but you have to build those reflexes deliberately.
+Language production works the same way.
+You have to build the reflexes deliberately.

-Most Spanish learners have spent hundreds of hours on input (listening, reading) and almost no time on output production.
-They’ve built a detailed mental map of Spanish but never trained the route from “thinking in Spanish” to “speaking in Spanish.”
+Most Spanish learners spend hundreds of hours on input (listening, reading) and almost no time on output.
+They’ve built a detailed mental map of Spanish without training the route from “thinking in Spanish” to “speaking in Spanish.”

 How Shadowing Addresses This Specifically

-Shadowing is the only language learning method that directly targets speech production reflexes.
+Shadowing is the language learning method that targets speech production reflexes directly.

-When you shadow a native speaker, speaking simultaneously with the audio, you’re not translating.
-You’re not analyzing grammar.
-You’re producing Spanish in real time, matching a real speaker’s rhythm and intonation, sentence by sentence.
+When you shadow a native speaker, speaking at the same time as the audio, you stop translating.
+You stop analyzing grammar.
+You produce Spanish in real time, matching a real speaker’s rhythm and intonation, sentence by sentence.

 This is what forces proceduralization.
-Your brain can’t analyze and shadow simultaneously, so it stops analyzing and starts producing.
+Your brain cannot analyze and shadow at once, so it stops analyzing and starts producing.
 Over time, the gap between comprehension and production closes, and the production freeze weakens.

-This is also why shadowing is measurably more effective for pronunciation and fluency than standard listen-and-repeat exercises.
+This is also why shadowing outperforms standard listen-and-repeat for pronunciation and fluency.
 The simultaneity is the mechanism.

 A 2-Week Starter Plan